 Founding Partner

-As a consumer advocate, Dr. Aitken developed bilingual consumer protection brochures and pamphlets on lawyer selection.
-He has also served on college and charitable foundation boards, as well as select commissions involving justice issues, such as court congestion and justice facilities.
+As a consumer advocate, Mr. Aitken has also developed bilingual consumer protection brochures and pamphlets on lawyer selection.

 As an author, his articles have appeared in numerous law reviews and legal publications, and he serves on the Jefferson’s California Evidence Benchbook Editorial Board.
 He has also been a frequent guest on radio and television programs such as Larry King Live, Inside Edition, Michael Jackson Show, Inside OC with Rick Reiff, KABC Ronn Owens, OCN Prime Time, and KOCE Real Orange, among others.